MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 Machine groups can either be created from the Power Automate machine runtime app or from the Power Automate portal.

 From the Power Automate machine runtime application:
+(To install: **Power Automate Desktop Application > Settings> Open Machine Settings**, this will prompt you to install the Power Automate machine runtime)

 1. Sign into **Power Automate machine runtime**